AgenttiX/agenttix.github.io/it/infosec.md

 ```
 Create the SSH key
 ([Yubico instructions](https://www.yubico.com/blog/github-now-supports-ssh-security-keys/)).
-Use ed25519-sk instead of ecdsa-sk, as the latter is not cryptographically secure!
+Use ed25519-sk instead of ecdsa-sk, as the latter is difficult to implement without side-channel vulnerabilities.
+See the [cryptography section](#cryptography) for details.
 ``` bash
 ssh-keygen -t ed25519-sk -O resident -O verify-required
 ```